bhi-spring-591-2019/instructors/How to deploy your Azure FHR server, and load it with data.md

 Once it is up and running, you will want to put some data in it.
 It's no fun without some data!

-A populat tool for genetic "realistic" clinical data is [Synthea](https://github.com/synthetichealth/synthea).
+A popular tool for generating "realistic" clinical data is [Synthea](https://github.com/synthetichealth/synthea).
 This tool can generate FHIR resources which can be sent to a FHIR server.
 These are generated as FHIR Bundle resources, a resource type which contains other resources.

 To help load these into the Microsoft FHIR Server, we wrote a little tool which will send FHIR Bundles to a FHIR endpoint.
 The code is in another repository in the same bhi-591 organization.